frankthelen/rools/README.md

  * Priority -- Rules with higher priority will fire first.
 Set the rule's property `priority` to an integer value.
 Default priority is `0`.
 Negative values are supported.
  * Order of rules -- The rules that were registered first will fire first.

+### Final rules

+In some cases, it is desired to stop the engine as soon as a specific rule has fired.
+This is achieved by settings the respective rules' property `final` to `true`.
+Default, of course, is `false`.

 ### Todos

 Some of the features on my list are:
  * Conflict resolution by specificity
  * Optimization: merge identical premises (`when`) into one
  * Optimization: re-evaluate only those premises (`when`) that are relying on modified facts
- * Provide an interface to actions (`then`) allowing to stop the engine, i.e., specifying the final rules.
  * Support asynchronous actions (`then`)
- * More unit tests :-)
+ * More unit tests